-There are four classes of trophic states which include: Oligotrophic which would be the highest quality of water with low productivity, nutrients and algae; Mesotrophic which is fair quality water with some productivity, nutrients and algae; Eutrophic which is relatively poor quality water with high productivity, nutrients and algae; and Hypereutrophic which is the poorest quality water with excessive productivity, nutrients, and algae.
+There are four classes of trophic states which include: Oligotrophic which would be the highest quality of water with low productivity, nutrients, and algae; Mesotrophic which is fair quality water with some productivity, nutrients, and algae; Eutrophic which is relatively poor-quality water with high productivity, nutrients and algae; and Hypereutrophic which is the poorest quality water with excessive productivity, nutrients, and algae.

-Beaver Lake would be considered Eutrophic based on the average of the three water parameters Secchi depth, total nitrogen and total phosphorus.
-Eutrophic based on Secchi depth, Hypereutrophic based on total nitrogen, and Eutrophic based on total phosphorus.
+Beaver Lake would be considered Eutrophic based on the average of the three water parameters Secchi depth, total nitrogen, and total phosphorus.
+The trophic status would be Mesotrophic based on Secchi depth, Hypereutrophic based on total nitrogen, and Eutrophic based on total phosphorus.